lazojs/lazo/docs/LazoWidget.md

 });
 ```

-Widget constructors are defined in a `LazoView` `widgets` property.
+Widget constructors are defined in a `LazoView` `widgetDefinitions` property.
 The values can be `LazoWidget` classes
 or the paths to the widget modules that return an extended `LazoWidget`:

 ```js